iljapavlovs/java-training/src/test/java/javaTraining/module4/Interface Tasks.md

 ### Interface Task

-- (if not yet created) Create new class - a home for all kinds of animals.
-Name it for example as 'Zoo'.
+- (if not yet created) Create new class - washing place for every imaginable thing.
+Name it for example as 'WashingPlace'.
 - Create a interface method in Washable interface class - wash().
 Implement the interface by Animal class.
-- Create a method (name it prepareAnimal()) which will invoke wash() method of a corresponding Animal depending on which kind of an Animal was provided to this method as a parameter.(HINT - parameteres should be set to interface type)
+- Create a method (name it makeClean()) which will invoke wash() method of a corresponding Animal depending on which kind of an Animal was provided to this method as a parameter.(HINT - parameteres should be set to interface type)
-- Invoke prepareAnimal() from main method in a separate class by providing Lion and Elephant objects to the method.
+- Invoke makeClean() from main method in a separate class by providing Lion and Elephant objects to the method.
+- Create new class which has nothing in common with animals (say 'Plane' class), but it will be also possible to 'wash' it.
+Now in order to **reuse** the same 'makeClean()' method from 'WashingPlace' class all you have to do - is to implement 'Washable' interface in 'Plane' class

+### Questions
 What is the difference between **abstract classes** and **interfaces**?

 ### Takeaways: